michaeljclark/nat/README.md

 ## Nat REPL

-For an interactive nat-repl command line interface (use semicolon continuation marker for multi-line expressions):
+The Nat REPL is a simple expression evaluator.
+For an interactive command line interface execute nat-repl with no arguments.
+Use semicolon as a continuation marker for multi-line expressions.

 ```
 $ ./build/bin/nat-repl